Memoirs, Biographies and Family Histories

 “It was as if we had landed on a desert island.
 There wasn’t a footprint to be seen and the sand was made up of tiny pink shells which glowed in the setting sun.
 It was truly beautiful.”

-260 x 200 mm, 237 pages, colour, softcover
+200 x 260 mm, 237 pages, softcover

-260 x 200 mm, 177 pages, colour, softcover
+260 x 200 mm, 156 pages, softcover

 In Search of the Gold Mount